githubuniverseworkshops/devsecops-automation-with-ghas/exercises/dependabot.md

 ```
 </details>

-💡 Now that we're familiar with Dependabot, let's head over to the code scanning section and learn more about it!
-[Click here](code-scanning.md) 💡
+💡**Now that we're familiar with Dependabot, let's head over to the code scanning section, and learn more about it!
+[Click here](code-scanning.md).** 💡